What Composr is not

 It's scary how often major features in other CMSs are advertised as if they are ready for use but are only implementable by programmers.

 We believe in being open which is why we have transparent pricing for our agency services listed on our website and a free online demo (of course Composr is free anyway).
-We're not just trying to grab your contact details so we can hassle you to buy our services.
+We do not force you to enter your contact details before you can try Composr, just so that we can do a hard-sell.

 No CMS can eliminate the need for programmers in all cases.
 If your site has complex or relatively unusual requirements, then you will need a programmer.